-Per Google, you can only use Assistant voice typing in English, German, or Japanese.
+Per Google, you can only use Assistant voice typing in English, French, German, Italian, Japanese, or Spanish.
 You’ll need to add one of these to Gboard, and make sure both your keyboard and the rest of Android are switched to the same language.

 System Intelligence is both an app and a core component of Android.
-If you’re still using Android 12, you should upgrade to Android 13 if possible or update System Intelligence through the Google Play Store.
+If you’re still using Android 12, you should upgrade to Android 13 or later if possible, or update System Intelligence through the Google Play Store.

-You can only download these updates over Wi-Fi, so try connecting to a trusted network before launching voice typing again.
+You can only download these updates over Wi-Fi, so try connecting to a (trusted) Wi-Fi network before launching voice typing again.